-Sikh Gurus strongly advocated family life as opposed to renunciation and celibacy.
-The Guru says, "Living within the family life, one obtains salvation." valued her creativity and said, "Blessed is the woman who creates life."
+Whereas a woman had been contemptuously called "a child-bearing machine", the Gurus respected and valued her creativity and said, "Blessed is the woman who creates life."
 The Sikh Gurus advocated marriage of two equal partners.
 The Guru says that "they are only truly wedded who have one spirit in two bodies."
 The Gurus redefined celibacy in the framework of chastity - "he is celibate, who is married to one wife -", so taught the value of conjugal fidelity.